quicwg/base-drafts/draft-ietf-quic-http.md

 from different streams will still be received in the order sent, HTTP/3 will break them.

-For example, implicit in the HTTP/2 prioritization scheme is the notion of in-order delivery of priority changes (i.e., dependency tree mutations): since operations on the dependency tree such as reparenting a subtree are not commutative, both sender and receiver must apply them in the same order to ensure that both sides have a consistent view of the stream dependency tree.
+Some examples of feature adaptations are described below, as well as general guidance to extension frame implementors converting an HTTP/2 extension to HTTP/3.

+### Prioritization Differences

 HTTP/2 specifies priority assignments in PRIORITY frames and (optionally) in HEADERS frames.
+Implicit in the HTTP/2 prioritization scheme is the notion of in-order delivery of priority changes (i.e., dependency tree mutations).
+Since operations on the dependency tree such as reparenting a subtree are not commutative, both sender and receiver must apply them in the same order to ensure that both sides have a consistent view of the stream dependency tree.

-To achieve in-order delivery of priority changes in HTTP/3, PRIORITY frames are sent as the first frame on a request stream or on the control stream and exclusive prioritization has been removed.
+To achieve in-order delivery of priority changes in HTTP/3, PRIORITY frames are sent as the first frame on a request stream or on the control stream.
+Because ordering between these streams is not guaranteed, the assumption that the PRIORITY frame on the request stream, if any, always comes first is explicitly stated.

+Exclusive prioritization has been removed, since implicitly reprioritizing other streams which might or might not exist yet is prone to race conditions even with the assumptions used to permit initial PRIORITY frames on request streams.

 HTTP/3 permits the prioritization of requests, pushes and placeholders that each exist in separate identifier spaces.
 The HTTP/3 PRIORITY frame replaces the stream dependency field with fields that can identify the element of interest and its dependency.

+### Header Compression Differences

-Likewise, HPACK was designed with the assumption of in-order delivery.
+HPACK was designed with the assumption of in-order delivery.
 A sequence of encoded header blocks must arrive (and be decoded) at an endpoint in the same order in which they were encoded.
 This ensures that the dynamic state at the two endpoints remains in sync.

-As a result, HTTP/3 uses a modified version of HPACK, described in [QPACK].
+Because this total ordering is not provided by QUIC, HTTP/3 uses a modified version of HPACK, called QPACK.
+QPACK uses a single unidirectional stream to make all modifications to the dynamic table, ensuring a total order of updates.
+All frames which contain encoded headers merely reference the table state at a given time without modifying it.

+[QPACK] provides additional details.

+### Guidance for New Frame Type Definitions

 Frame type definitions in HTTP/3 often use the QUIC variable-length integer encoding.
-In particular, Stream IDs use this encoding, which allow for a larger range of possible values than the encoding used in HTTP/2.
+In particular, Stream IDs use this encoding, which allows for a larger range of possible values than the encoding used in HTTP/2.
 Some frames in HTTP/3 use an identifier rather than a Stream ID (e.g. Push IDs in PRIORITY frames).
 Redefinition of the encoding of extension frame types might be necessary if the encoding includes a Stream ID.